MicrosoftDocs/biztalk-docs/biztalk/core/troubleshooting-the-wcf-adapters.md

 ---
 description: "Learn more about: Troubleshooting the WCF Adapters"
-title: "Troubleshooting the WCF Adapters | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Troubleshooting the WCF Adapters" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 0c9c72f0-adbb-4eff-ab0c-8d0cab40b183
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Troubleshooting the WCF Adapters
 This section describes troubleshooting techniques that you can use to diagnose problems with the WCF adapters and known issues with using the WCF adapters.